NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The reference data set GLHERefData.idf contains sets of parameters for the Ground Heat Exchangers:

-“This file contains sample input for the ground loop heat exchanger model.
+"This file contains sample input for the ground loop heat exchanger model.
 The response of the borehole/ground is found from the 'G-function' that is defined in the input as series of 'n' pairs of values (LNTTSn, GNFCn).
 It is important to note that the G-functions have to be calculated for specific GHE configurations and borehole resitance, length and borehole/ length ratio.
 That is, the parameters for the units vary with each design.
 The data in this file are intended as examples/samples and may not represent actual designs.

 The sample data has been calculated for a number of configurations: